CS2401-Spring2020/Weeks-8-9/README.md

 1. `AminoAcidLLTester.java` -- contains at least 10 test cases testing the methods above.

 ## Due date
-Your assignment must be committed to GitHub by **Friday, 27 March 2020 @ 11:59pm**, _note the instructors will not be available for help after 6pm on the due date._
+Your assignment must be committed to GitHub by **Friday, ~27 March~ 3 April 2020 @ 11:59pm**, _note the instructors will not be available for help after 6pm on the due date._

 Late policy:
 * -10 points for assignments turned in 1 day late